-On a quarterly basis, the Division of Medicaid Services subject matter experts review a selection of performance measures designed to evaluate beneficiary needs as well as service utilization.
+The Division of Medicaid Services subject matter experts review a selection of performance measures designed to evaluate beneficiary needs as well as service utilization.
 Measures include but are not limited to:

 - Grievances and Appeals; - Services utilization (i.e., emergency department, office/clinic visits); - Emergency department visits for conditions treatable in primary care; and - Beneficiary requests for primary care and specialist.